Leo Tolstoy

 5

-The further away your goal, the more necessary it is to press forward.
+The further away the goal, the more necessary it is to press forward.
 Neither rushing, nor resting.

 — Mazzini